Operator Scope of Action:

 item can be group scoped including use of group designators and operators like find,() collect() and links().

 linkType (string).
-Optionally, instead of an 'untitled' link the link can be of linkType type.
+Optionally, instead of an 'untitled' link the link can be of linkType type; if omitted, the link is created with on link type.
 An untitled type link can be explicitly specified using the string "*untitled".
 Unlike unlinking, this argument may only contain a single link type value.

 Both arguments are evaluated.
 This operator does not require a left-side argument, simply calling effects a result.
 A new link will not be created if a link of the stated type already exists.